Sarah Ann Wells

 With Jennifer Feeley, I am also the co-editor of Simultaneous Worlds: Global Science Fiction Cinema (University of Minnesota, 2015).

-My book-in-progress, The Labor of Images, aims to be the first study of labor strikes as both a representational problem and opportunity in world cinema.
-Radiating outward from the unprecedented boom in strike films in South American cinema and political theory of the 1960s and 1970s, I analyze the strike film as a world cinema form that apprehends the constitutive representational challenges of the strike, including its spatial, temporal, iconographic, sonic, and corporeal dimensions.
-This project has been supported by an ACLS Fellowship, the Institute for the Research in the Humanities at UW-Madison and a Society for the Humanities Fellowship at Cornell University (2023-2024).
-This book project dovetails with a special issue I am currently editing for Hispanic Review on the problem of the collective in contemporary Latin American literature, culture, and critical theory.
+My book-in-progress, The Labor of Images, aims to be the first study of labor strikes in world cinema as both a representational problem and site of experimentation.
+Radiating outward from the unprecedented boom in strike films in South American cinema and theory of the 1960s and 1970s, I analyze how this world cinema form navigates the challenges of the strike as cultural form, including its spatial, temporal, iconographic, sonic, and corporeal dimensions.
+This project has been supported by an ACLS Fellowship, the Institute for the Research in the Humanities at UW-Madison, a Fulbright Research Award, and a Society for the Humanities Fellowship at Cornell University (2023-2024).
+It dovetails with a special issue I am editing for Hispanic Review on collectivity in contemporary Latin American literature and the visual arts.

-The first examines the intersection of surrealism and eroticism in postwar literature and visual arts in the Americas.
-My corpus includes poetry, painting, photography, film, and sculpture by artists Alejandra Pizarnik, Marosa di Giorgio, Maya Deren, Leonor Fini, Remedios Varo, Maria Martins, and Hilda Hilst.
-The most provocative legacy of surrealism, I wager, can be found in the work of women artists and writers who saw historical surrealism’s focus on bodily liberation as an incomplete promise.
-A preliminary discussion of this project appears in the Cambridge Companion to Latin American Literature: Transitions (1930-1980) as “Eros After Surrealism and Before the Revolution.”
+The first examines the intersection of surrealism and eroticism in women’s postwar literature and visual arts of the Americas.
+My corpus includes poetry, painting, photography, film, and sculpture by artists Alejandra Pizarnik, Marosa di Giorgio, Maya Deren, Leonor Fini, Remedios Varo, Maria Martins, and Hilda Hilst, who saw historical surrealism’s focus on bodily liberation as an incomplete promise.
+Preliminary research for this project appears in The Cambridge Companion to Latin American Literature: Transitions (1930-1980).

 Simultaneous Worlds challenges the notion that science fiction cinema is largely a Western genre by focusing on cinemas and cultures from Cuba to North Korea that are not traditionally associated with science fiction.
 This is the first volume to bring a transnational, interdisciplinary lens to science fiction cinema.